Saturday 18th March 2017

 Sat 5th - Sun 6th August 2017

-Take the train to Carlisle on Saturday morning.
+Take the train to Carlisle on Saturday morning, preferably to arrive by 10.15am.

-Startng from Carlisle we will go to Bewcastle and look at the ancient cross and have a picnic lunch.
-Then onto Newcastleton. c.
+Starting from Carlisle we will go via NCN72 to Walton (cafe) and then join the cycle Route 10 to Bewcastle to look at the ancient cross and have a picnic.
+Continue on the route 10 to Newcastleton. c.
 35 miles

 If interested please email Tiana on